 Cases of severe allergic reactions in the form of angioedema, or anaphylactic shock (a progressive decrease in systemic blood pressure and organ failure) were not observed.

 There is no data on overdose with topical application.

-ContraindicationsUsing eye drops Vizomitin contraindicated in case of individual intolerance or hypersensitivity to the active ingredient and auxiliary ingredients.
-Also, the drug does not apply to children under 18 years.
+ContraindicationsUsing eye drops Vizomitin is contraindicated in case of individual intolerance or hypersensitivity to the active ingredient and auxiliary ingredients.
+Also, the drug cannot be used by children under 18 years.

 Country of Manufacture: Russia

 Note: the product should be kept in the fridge after receiving.

 Availability: in stock